-- Describe the elementary models for bonding of atoms and molecules and the consequential classifications used in solid state physics; relate the general properties (electrical, thermal and optical) for each class, including details of the expected crystal structures, to the mechanical properties. - Describe, and perform simple calculations involving, the hexagonal close-packed structure and various cubic structures, which are commonly found in nature. - Explain how the problem of elastic scattering by a crystal is treated using the concept of the reciprocal lattice and how calculations separate factors which depend on the lattice and on the basis, i.e. yield the Laue equations and a structure factor; solve problems relating to representative solid state materials. - Give a detailed description of the features of the vibrations of monatomic and of diatomic linear chains and explain the significance of dispersion curves in three dimensions. - Discuss in an informed manner the scattering of phonons, and in particular the occurrence of Umklapp scattering of phonons near the Brillouin zone edge. - Describe the free electron model and apply it in calculations involving: the dispersion relation, the effective mass, the density of states, the Fermi distribution.
+- Describe the elementary models for bonding of atoms and molecules and the consequential classifications used in solid state physics; relate the general properties (electrical, thermal and optical) for each class, including details of the expected crystal structures, to the mechanical properties. - Describe, and perform simple calculations involving the hexagonal close-packed structure and various cubic structures, which are commonly found in nature. - Explain how the problem of elastic scattering by a crystal is treated using the concept of the reciprocal lattice and how calculations separate factors which depend on the lattice and on the basis, i.e. yield the Laue equations and a structure factor; solve problems relating to representative solid state materials. - Give a detailed description of the features of the vibrations of monatomic and of diatomic linear chains and explain the significance of dispersion curves in three dimensions. - Discuss in an informed manner the scattering of phonons, and in particular the occurrence of Umklapp scattering of phonons near the Brillouin zone edge. - Describe the free electron model and apply it in calculations involving: the dispersion relation, the effective mass, the density of states, the Fermi distribution.

-- Use the nearly free electron model to account for the occurrence of energy gaps at the Brillouin zone edges, and the consequent behavior of the group velocity and effective mass of the electrons. - Explain qualitatively band theory - Compare the strengths and weakness of free electron and nearly free electron theories - State Bloch Theorem - Draw E-k diagrams - Describe the concepts of Brillouin zone, Density of States, Fermi energy, effective mass and holes - Describe the basic optical transitions in semiconductors - Describe an acceptor and donor - Distinguish between extrinsic and intrinsic properties of semiconductors - Define drift, diffusion and thermal conduction and the relations between them for metals, semiconductors and degenerate semiconductors - Distinguish an insulator, semiconductor and metal - Understand the physics of superconductivity and the theories involved - Distinguish between the various types of magnetism in condensed matter, such as para- and diamagnetism as well as ferro- and antiferromagnetism
+- Use the nearly free electron model to account for the occurrence of energy gaps at the Brillouin zone edges, and the consequent behavior of the group velocity and effective mass of the electrons. - Explain qualitatively band theory. - Compare the strengths and weakness of free electron and nearly free electron theories. - State Bloch Theorem. - Draw E-k diagrams. - Describe the concepts of Brillouin zone, Density of States, Fermi energy, effective mass and holes. - Describe the basic optical transitions in semiconductors. - Describe an acceptor and donor. - Distinguish between extrinsic and intrinsic properties of semiconductors. - Distinguish an insulator, semiconductor and metal. - Understand the physics of superconductivity and the theories involved. - Distinguish between the various types of magnetism in condensed matter, such as para- and diamagnetism as well as ferro- and antiferromagnetism.